zhouguidi/zhouguidi.github.io/_posts/2014-11-13-CoffeeScript-Meets-JQuery.md

 ---
 title: When CoffeeScript Meets JQuery
-tags: [note, programming, CoffeeScript, JQuery]
+tags: [Note, Programming, CoffeeScript, JQuery]
 ---

 This is a note from Stefan Buhrmester's blog ["How CoffeeScript makes jQuery more fun than ever"](http://buhrmi.tumblr.com/post/5371876452/how-coffeescript-makes-jquery-more-fun-than-ever) which offers an interesting guide through the beauty of both CoffeeScript and JQuery.
 While the outline of the content and all the examples are taken from there, I added some points which I think worth mentioning.

 > When I first started to work with jQuery a couple of years ago it felt as if I reached programmer heaven. ...
 Enter CoffeeScript.
 It’s the same story all over again and is just as addictive.
+> -- Stefan Buhrmester

 ### Iterate like a boss
 With CoffeeScript, there's no need to write